 Interdisciplinary studies courses (IDC) provide students with a particular curriculum focus to help them meet diploma requirements and make the transition to post-secondary destinations.
 Students may take a maximum of 3 interdisciplinary courses - one each of IDC3O, IDC4O and IDC4U.
-The following IDC courses are offered at NDSS: IDC3OB It's Your Business
+The following IDC course is offered, based on enrollment, at NDSS:

-IDC30G Girls' Interdisciplinary Technology
+IDC30G Girls' Interdisciplinary Technology (odd years only)